Dublin man in court over murder of Maud Coffey

 It is understood she had been stabbed.

-Mr Mangan, who was known to the woman, was arrested on Friday evening.
+Mr Mangan, who was known to the woman and who lives in the Dublin 9 district, was arrested on Friday evening.

 A defence solicitor requested that his client has a psychiatric assessment.